-When the person making final removal or disposal decisions.
+A summary of engagement activities and outcomes will be provided to the person making final removal or disposal decisions.

-When the person making final removal for the person making final removal or disposal decisions.
+A summary of engagement activities and outcomes will be provided to the person making final removal from Company of the person making final removal from Company of the person making final removal or disposal decisions.